-A quantum entity, like a photon or electron, is only observed when something not itself, like a screen, interacts with it.
-Until then, quantum mechanics says it is a spreading wave that doesn’t observe itself or anything else.
-Only when another quantum entity wave overlaps with it, can both waves collapse to restart at a point, in a physical event.
-In quantum theory, this is an observation, so a physical event is when quantum entities observe each other.
-It also says the event location is chosen randomly from the quantum distribution, not based on prior physical events.
-According to quantum theory, all physical events involve both observation and free choice.
+A quantum entity, like a photon or electron, is observed when something else, like a screen, interacts with it.
+Until then, it is a spreading wave that doesn’t observe itself or anything else.
+Only when another quantum wave interacts with it, can it collapse to restart at a point in a physical event.
+In quantum theory, a physical event is quantum entities observing each other.
+And the event location is chosen from the possibilities regardless of prior events.
+It follows that all physical events involve observation and choice.

-Quantum theory then adds that when quantum entities restart in a physical event, something remarkable occurs: they entangle into a single quantum system that spreads from the event point.
-Hence, when photons entangle and spread, their ensemble instantly knows if either is involved in another physical event, even if they are too far apart to physically exchange data (QR3.8.5).
-By the last paragraph, when entangled entities observe in a physical event, they both participate in the observation regardless of distance, even if they then disentangle.
+When quantum entities restart in a physical event, something remarkable occurs: they entangle into a single ensemble that spreads from the event point.
+When two photons entangle, the spreading ensemble instantly knows if it is involved in a physical event, regardless of physical distance (QR3.8.5).
+When a physical event occurs to an entangled ensemble, all the entities involved observe it, even if they then disentangle.
 This isn’t information exchange but it has the same effect, that distant participants obtain the same physical information.

-It follows that when synchrony entangles nerves into an ensemble that collapses to observe a point in the brain’s electromagnetic field, they all get this information.
-This lets distant brain areas exchange data when they entangle to observe.
+It follows that when synchrony entangles nerves into an ensemble that observes a data point in the brain’s electromagnetic field, they all get the same information, whether they created it or not.
+The same logic applies to the choice of the point observed.
 In simple terms, distant nerve areas can share data by forming a quantum entity that observes and chooses.
-Applying Penrose’s logic to nerves, if tubulins can synchronize receptor molecules to observe as one, brains can synchronize nerves to do the same.
-A quantum effect could therefore underlie the observer we call “I”.
+Applying Penrose’s logic to nerves, if tubulins can synchronize cell molecules to observe as one, brains can synchronize nerves to do the same.
+A quantum effect therefore underlies the observer we call “I”.

-It isn’t proposed that all brain nerves synchronize, but that local nerves entangle to solve local problems, allowing a cascade from microcolumns to macrocolumns and so on, step-by-step.
+It isn’t proposed that all brain nerves synchronize, but that some do, to solve local problems, followed by a cascade from microcolumns to macrocolumns and so on, up to a global observer.
 Nor do all nerves need to synchronize perfectly, as only some need to do so to achieve the effect.
-If nerves that wire together fire together, then nerves that fire together can observe together.
+If nerves that wire together fire together, then nerves that fire together observe together.
 Consciousness then arises when nerve synchronies cascade into a global observer.

-When we watch a movie, sight and sound become one experience because entangled visual and auditory nerves make one observation.
-Bottom-up sensory analysis could process vision or sound alternatively but we observe both at once and can attend either.
-How attention occurs isn’t known but where an entanglement collapses alters the observation.
-An electromagnetic field is stronger closer to its source, so attending the sound of a movie may be choosing a collapse close to the hearing area.
-Equally I could attend to a sense, thought, or feeling by choosing a collapse closer to that brain function.
+When we watch a movie, sight and sound seem like one experience because entangled visual and auditory nerves make one observation.
+Bottom-up sensory analysis would process vision or sound alternatively but we observe both at once and can attend either.
+How attention occurs isn’t known but where observation occurs alters the observation.
+An electromagnetic field is stronger closer to its source, so attending the sound of a movie may be choosing to observe close to the auditory area.
+Or I could attend to a thought or feeling by choosing to observe closer to that brain function.
 The brain has no wiring switch to do what attention does, so this theory explains what others can’t.

 If a single neuron opens a small observation window on physical reality, then many neurons entangled open a bigger window.
-It seems that the brain solved the binding problem by forming layer upon layer of neural synchronies to enable a global observation, hence:
+The brain solved the binding problem by forming layer upon layer of neural synchronies to enable a global observation, hence:

 a.
 Consciousness takes time.
 A global neural synchrony takes time to build up.